 This involves clearly analysing the pupil’s need using the class teachers’ assessment and experience of working with the pupil, details of previous progress and attainment, comparisons with peers and national data, as well as the views and experience of the parents.
 Advice from external support services and staff will be sort if appropriate and with the agreement of the parents.

 Planning will involve consultation between the teacher, SENCO and parents to agree the adjustments, interventions and support that are required; the impact on progress, development and/ or behaviour that is expected and a clear date for review.
 Parental involvement may be sought, where appropriate, to reinforce or contribute to progress at home.
-This plan with be recorded in the form of a Target Planning and Reviewing document which will be shared with staff, parents and the pupil.
+This plan will be recorded in the form of a Target Planning and Reviewing document which will be shared with staff, parents and the pupil.

 The class teacher remains responsible for working with the child on a day to day basis.
 They will retain responsibility even where the interventions may involve group or one to one teaching away from the main class teacher.
 They will work closely with teaching assistants to plan and assess the impact of support and interventions and ensure links with classroom teaching.
-The SENDCO will support with further assessment of the pupils strengths and weaknesses.
+The SENDCO will support with further assessment of the pupils' strengths and weaknesses.

 Reviews of a child’s progress will be made regularly.
 The review process will evaluate the impact and quality of the support and interventions.
-It will also take account the views of the pupil and their parents.
-The class teacher, in conjunction with the SENCO, will revise the support outcomes and based upon the pupils progress and development make any necessary amendments going forward, in consultation with parents and pupils.
+It will also take into account the views of the pupil and their parents.
+The class teacher, in conjunction with the SENCO, will revise the support outcomes and based upon the pupils' progress and development make any necessary amendments going forward, in consultation with parents and pupils.

 Referral for an Education, Health and Care Plan